parthian-sterlet/mcot-kernel/readme.md

 ## General description

 MCOT (Motifs Co-Occurrence Tool) is a software package for recognition of composite elements (CEs) in a single ChIP-seq dataset.
 CEs  detected by MCOT include two potential binding sites of transcription factors (TFs) in all possible mutual orientations.
 MCOT considers CEs with a full/partial overlap of motifs or with a spacer in a certain range.
 Each potential CE recognized by MCOT contains the motif of immunoprecipitated TF in respective ChIP-seq experiment (anchor motif) and another motif (partner).
-Identical/distinct anchor and partner motifs imply the search for CEs of homotypic or heterotypic type (respectively).
+Identical/distinct anchor and partner motifs imply the search for CEs of homotypic or eterotypic type (respectively).

 ## Implementation

 MCOT implemented in C++ and it can be conventionally compiled in Linux or Windows operating system.
 To run MCOT user should compile the corresponding source code file.
 Files mcot_anchor.cpp and mcot.cpp respect to one-partner and many partners options for Position Weight Matrix (PWM) model of a binding site.
 File anchor_pro.cpp respects to one-partner option, but it runs with arbitrary models of site, including not-PWM ones (e.g. [BaMM](https://github.com/soedinglab/BaMM_webserver), [InMode](https://www.jstacs.de/index.php/InMoDe) and [SiteGA](https://github.com/parthian-sterlet/sitega)).

 ## Installation
 (Linux) Run in terminal (Packages “build-essential” and “cmake”